shuhangli98/EOM-ic-MRUCC/README.md

 # My_EOM_MRCC
 This is a pilot implementation of the Equation-of-Motion internally contracted Multireference Coupled-Cluster (EOM-ic-MRCC) theory.

-This implementation is based on [Forte](https://github.com/evangelistalab/forte).
+The code is based on [Forte](https://github.com/evangelistalab/forte).

 ## Current capabilities
 - Both unitary and non-unitary versions are available.